 Dr. Richard Golsan is University Distinguished Professor and Distinguished Professor of French at Texas A&M University and a Senior Fellow at the Scowcroft Institute of International Affairs, Bush School of Government and Public Service at Texas A&M University.
-In addition, he currently serves as the director of the France/Texas A&M University Institute (Centre d’Excellence) and as the Editor of South Central Review.
+In addition, he currently serves as the Director of the France/Texas A&M University Institute (Centre d’Excellence) and as the Editor of South Central Review.
 His areas of research focus on modern and contemporary France and Europe as well as modern genocides and historical trials.

-Dr. Hotez currently serves as the Dean of the National School of Tropical Medicine and Professor of Pediatrics and Molecular Virology & Microbiology at Baylor College of Medicine, where he is also the Director of the Texas Children’s Center for Vaccine Development (CVD) and Texas Children’s Hospital Endowed Chair of Tropical Pediatrics and as a Senior Fellow at the Scowcroft Institute of International Affairs, Bush School of Government and Public Service at Texas A&M University.
-In addition, he is also University Professor at Baylor University and Fellow in Disease and Poverty at the James A. Baker III Institute for Public Policy.
+Dr. Peter Hotez currently serves as Dean of the National School of Tropical Medicine and Professor of Pediatrics and Molecular Virology & Microbiology at Baylor College of Medicine, where he is also the Director of the Texas Children’s Center for Vaccine Development (CVD) and Texas Children’s Hospital Endowed Chair of Tropical Pediatrics.
+He is a Senior Fellow at the Scowcroft Institute of International Affairs, Bush School of Government and Public Service at Texas A&M University.
+In addition, he is University Professor at Baylor University and Fellow in Disease and Poverty at the James A. Baker III Institute for Public Policy.
 Dr. Hotez is an internationally recognized physician-scientist in neglected tropical diseases and vaccine development.
 As head of the Texas Children’s CVD, he leads the only product development partnership for developing new vaccines for hookworm infection, schistosomiasis, Chagas disease, and SARS/MERS, diseases affecting hundreds of millions of children and adults worldwide.
 In 2006, at the Clinton Global Initiative, he cofounded the Global Network for Neglected Tropical Diseases to provide access to essential medicines for hundreds of millions of people.

 Dr. Hotez served previously as President of the American Society of Tropical Medicine and Hygiene, and he is founding Editor-in-Chief of PLoS Neglected Tropical Diseases.
 Dr. Hotez has authored more than 400 original papers and is the author of the acclaimed Forgotten People, Forgotten Diseases (ASM Press, 2008) and the recently released Blue Marble Health: An Innovative Plan to Fight Diseases of the Poor amid Wealth (Johns Hopkins University Press, 2016).
 He is an elected member of the National Academy of Medicine, and in 2011, he was awarded the Abraham Horwitz Award for Excellence in Leadership in Inter-American Health by the Pan American Health Organization of the WHO.
-From 2014 to 2016, he served in the Obama Administration as US Envoy, focusing on vaccine diplomacy initiatives between the US government and countries in the Middle East and North Africa.
+From 2014 to 2016, he served in the Obama administration as U.S. Envoy, focusing on vaccine diplomacy initiatives between the U.S. government and countries in the Middle East and North Africa.

-In 2015, Prof. Hotez emerged as a major national thought leader on the Zika epidemic in the Western Hemisphere and globally.
-He was among the first to predict Zika’s emergence in the US and is called upon frequently to testify before the US Congress.
+In 2015, Dr. Hotez emerged as a major national thought leader on the Zika epidemic in the Western Hemisphere and globally.
+He was among the first to predict Zika’s emergence in the U.S. and is called upon frequently to testify before the U.S. Congress.
 He served on infectious disease task forces for two consecutive Texas governors.
 For these efforts, in 2017, he was named by Fortune Magazine as one of the thirty-four most influential people in health care.
 In addition, as both a vaccine scientist and autism dad, he has led national efforts to defend vaccines and has served as an ardent champion of vaccines, going up against a growing national “antivaxx” threat.
 He appears frequently on television (including BBC, CNN, Fox News, and MSNBC) and radio as well as in newspaper interviews (including the New York Times, USA Today, Washington Post, and Wall Street Journal).
-Dr. Hotez holds a PhD in biochemistry from Rockefeller University, and MD from Weil Cornell Medical College and a BS in molecular biophysics from Yale University.
+Dr. Hotez holds a PhD in biochemistry from Rockefeller University, an MD from Weil Cornell Medical College, and a BS in molecular biophysics from Yale University.